 “In order to fully commit your rotation to memory for usage on a boss, you must first learn every single way to screw up your rotation” (Credit to Antonica/Daharel)

 This means you go through with every parse you have regardless of mistakes to learn your rotation inside out.
 Vigilance is an easy to learn but hard to master spec, and the rotation SEEMS easy to pick up but has some of the most ruthless dot reapplication rotations in the entire game.

-Sample Parse and Video:
+Sample Parse (Analyzed and highest)

 (Note2: I have a higher parse available, but as dissecting each parse I put up, which is relatively frequent, for a parse analysis is fairly inefficient, I will always analyze a parse of my own every month, but keep a link or image of my ABSOLUTE MOST RECENT parse.)

 Note 3: Parsely can misround a lot, don’t be shocked if there’s .1 or .2 seconds off in your usages.